 Dudley Sharp

-Gross murder rates cannot be a valid and consistent method of measuring deterrence, for a variety of well know reasons (1).
+Gross murder rates cannot be a consistent method of measuring deterrence, for a variety of well know reasons (1).

 As many anti death penalty folks, including academics, wrongly, present some gross murder numbers as a foundation for arguing against deterrence, I present this: